orbitmines/archive/projects/_unprocessed/Unprocessed while at Birmingham.md

-Intermediate projects for funding
-other ways of funding

-archive, discord github issues

 People don't reach out if you're reading this, and find it interesting please do reach out on : discord etc..
 I'm always curious as to your projects or why this peaks your interest

 This project needs funding, or reach me at: